ytree-project/ytree/doc/source/Arbor.rst

    ...     above=[("redshift", 1)])

 For more complex search criteria, a cut region conditional string can be provided instead.
-These should be of the form described in :ref:`cut-regions`.
+These should be of the form described in :ref:`yt:cut-regions`.
 These cannot not be given with any of the previously mentioned keywords.

 .. code-block:: python